 This is a full-time, at-will, exempt position.
 This is a remote position with the ability to work from home but will require occasional travel.
 Candidates must have employment authorization in the United States.

 The Humane League is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 Women, people of color, people with disabilities, and veterans are strongly encouraged to apply.
 In compliance with laws and in furtherance of our commitment to fostering an environment that welcomes and embraces diversity, all qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, age, or veteran status.

-To apply, please click here and submit your curriculum vitae and a cover letter.
-In your cover letter, please address why you would like to work on research in farm animal advocacy.
+To apply, please click here and submit your curriculum vitae (as a pdf file) and a cover letter (as a pdf file).
+In your cover letter, please explain why you would like to work on research in farm animal advocacy.